 Khartoum is expanding and one day when the bull dozers arrive yet again, they will not stop and even the schools and places of worship will go.
 Meanwhile, we do what we can although due to the present international recession this is far less than we have done in the past.
 A member of the Parent/Teacher Association at one of our partner schools wept as he explained present circumstances to us.

 During every visit to Sudan I am reminded how precarious life is for the majority of the 38 million Sudanese and how important education is to their present and future.
-In a country which is oil rich, survival remains the primary objective of millions of Sudanese, including the perhaps three million who now live in squalid encampments for displaced persons outside Khartoum.
+In a country which is oil rich, survival remains the primary objective of millions of Sudanese, including the perhaps three million who

 For thousands of these people – and for similarly impoverished and marginalized people in the Nuba Mountains – the Together for Sudan Eye Care Outreach is the only medical attention they ever receive: thus the importance of keeping Dr. Nabila in antibiotics as well as eye ointments.